A cutesy bumper sticker (back when cars had bumpers) needlessly proclaimed: God plus one equals a majority. As if God needs either.

 Funny how the groupthink group doesn’t quite know what to think until it knows what the rest of the groupthink group thinks.

-Democracy may be a lot like running a circus from the monkey cage, but (to ad-lib HL Mencken) at least monkeys don’t snap selfies while toppling PT Barnum statues.
+Democracy may be a lot like running a circus from the monkey cage, but (to ad-lib HL Mencken) at least monkeys don’t snap selfies while toppling statues of PT Barnum.

 The Founders feared a three-ring democracy as much as the circus of a monarchy.
 So, they crafted a system of governance that was never meant to be either.
 The Constitution was designed to protect the minority from the majority.
 And not just with a Bill of Rights, which came later.